Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 Say goodbye to hours spent drafting project documentation.
 Generative AI can now automatically create:

-By implementing tools that generate documentation automatically, project managers can reduce administrative overhead by up to 70%.
+By implementing tools that automatically generate documentation, project managers can reduce administrative overhead by up to 70%.

 Meetings are essential, but can consume valuable time.
 AI-powered tools enable: